Book Review: Locked In

 Pfaff argues compellingly that the primary driver behind the boom in prisoners in the past few decades is prosecutorial toughness: prosecutors are charging more people with more serious crimes.
 Prosecutors have a tremendous amount of latitude.
 They can determine the charges brought against people, which in turn drives the level of seriousness of the crime and potential sentences.
 They can also decide when to take a plea and what to offer in the plea.

 To prove the impact of prosecutors, Pfaff cites data between 1991 and 2014 when crime rates were falling.
 During this period the arrest rates by police matched crime rates, which means that as violent and property crimes fell so did arrests for those offenses.
 In states Pfaff examined, arrests fell 10% between 1994 and 2008.
 But at the same time the number of felony cases rose steeply.
 Fewer people were entering the criminal injustice system but more were facing felony charges.
 Pfaff calculated a 40% increase in felony cases.
-He found this was the only thing that changed: felony charges resulted in imprisonment at the same rate as before.
-So Pfaff concludes: "In short, between 1994 and 2008, the number of people admitted to prison rose by about 40 percent, from 360,000 to 505,000, and almost all of that increase was due to prosecutors bringing more and more felony cases against a diminishing pool of arrestees."(p72) The probability that a prosecutor would file felony charges against an arrestee basically doubled during this time period.
+Ey found this was the only thing that changed; felony charges resulted in imprisonment at the same rate as before.
+So Pfaff concludes: "In short, between 1994 and 2008, the number of people admitted to prison rose by about 40 percent, from 360,000 to 505,000, and almost all of that increase was due to prosecutors bringing more and more felony cases against a diminishing pool of arrestees."(p.
+72) The probability that a prosecutor would file felony charges against an arrestee basically doubled during this time period.

 Pfaff attributes this prosecutorial aggression to a few things.
-First, the number of prosecutors trying cases has increased significantly over the pats forty years, unrelated to crime rates.
+First, the number of prosecutors trying cases has increased significantly over the past forty years, unrelated to crime rates.
 Prosecutor discretion is not new, but they seem to be using it more and more aggressively in recent years.
 And it is the prosecutors who have complete control over which cases get filed and which get dismissed.
-Prosecutors also have a huge advantage over public defenders, whose budget is significantly less than prosecutors and who don't benefit from free investigative services from law enforcement.(p137)
+Prosecutors also have a huge advantage over public defenders, whose budget is significantly less than prosecutors and who don't benefit from free investigative services from law enforcement.(p.
+137)

 Overall Pfaff finds very little data available on prosecutors and so finds it impossible to come to firm conclusions about why they are so aggressively increasing prosecution rates.
-He spends a lot of the book talking about potential prosecutoral reforms but also concludes that mandatory data collection around prosecution is essential to get a better handle on what's going on.
+Ey spends a lot of the book talking about potential prosecutoral reforms but also concludes that mandatory data collection around prosecution is essential to get a better handle on what's going on.

 While this data on the role of prosecutors in driving imprisonment rates in recent years is interesting, revolutionaries have to ask how important this is to our understanding of the system.
 Whether it's more cops on the streets driving more arrests, or more aggressive prosecutors driving more sentences, the net result is the same.
 If we're looking to reform the system, Pfaff's data is critical to effectively targeting the most important part of the system.
 But for revolutionaries this information is most useful in exposing the injustice behind the curtain of the system.
 We want to know how it works but ultimately we know we need to dismantle the whole system to effect real and lasting change.